Besides having been certified by USA Triathlon, USA Cycling, and USA Weightlifting (Level 1 Sport Performance Coach), Coach Al is also a:

 Your time is now.
 Let’s get to it.

-Endurance sports give you an exhilarating freedom that’s hard to describe to others.
+Running and other endurance sports give you an exhilarating freedom that’s hard to describe to others.

-You start pushing yourself beyond the threshold of imminent injury and suddenly, your body starts going backward with every training session.
+Frustrated, you start pushing yourself beyond the threshold of imminent injury and suddenly, your body starts going backward with every training session.

 You’re no longer ageless – because now you really feel old.